Being You: A New Science of Consciousness

 Being You: A New Science of Consciousness is a 2021 non-fiction book by neuroscientist Anil Seth, published by Faber and Faber.
 The book explores the author's theory of consciousness and the self.
 Seth also looks at the relationship between humans, animals, and the potential for machines to have consciousness.

 The writing process took Seth three years, with support from the Wellcome Trust.
 The ideas in the book come from Seth's long-standing interest in understanding the mind, combined with research and discussions with his team in Sussex.

 The book was well-received by major publications and was awarded Best Book of 2021 from Bloomberg and The Economist and Best Science Book of 2021 by The Guardian and the Financial Times.
 Critics praised the book for being rigorous and meticulous in its research, and Seth's writing style.
 However, some reviewers pointed out concerns with the language and approach towards solving consciousness used in the book.

 Context

-Anil Seth is a neuroscientist based out of Sussex, England.
+Anil Seth is a neuroscientist based in Sussex, England.
 Having been interested in consciousness since childhood, and after finding Tononi's 1998 paper compelling, he developed his theory of "causal density" with a different mathematical foundation.

 In an interview with The Guardian, Seth stated he wanted to understand himself and others.
 His multidisciplinary team in Sussex helped in writing the book, all wanting to develop a "satisfying scientific explanation of conscious experience."
 He described Being You as a means to weave multiple threads of ideas together.

 The book took three years to write.
 Seth said the process was difficult due to other commitments, but the Wellcome Trust provided him with an Engagement Fellowship which helped him find time to write.